-Detailing the testing status of Relevant Grid Elements located in the Distribution Network
+Detailing the testing status of Relevant Assets

-- 1. The DSO or CDSO operating a Relevant Grid Element for which the testing Availability Status is declared, shall provide the Connecting TSO as early as reasonable practicable, and no later than one month before the start of the testing Availability Status with the following information: - a) a detailed testing plan; and - b) changes in the Distribution Network Topology due to the entering into operation of the Relevant Grid Element. - 2.
-The DSO or CDSO operating a Relevant Grid Element for which the testing Availability Status is declared shall provide the Connecting TSO with an update of the information required in Article 44(1) as early as reasonably practicable. - 3.
-The Connecting TSO of a Relevant Grid Element located in a Distribution Network or in a Closed Distribution Network for which the testing Availability Status is declared shall provide the information it received pursuant to the requirements set forth in Article 44(1) and Article 44(2) to all other TSOs of its Outage Coordination Region(s) on request of these TSOs.
+- 1. The Outage Planning Agent of a Relevant Asset for which the testing Availability Status is declared shall provide the Outage Coordinating TSO, and if connected to a Distribution Network or to a Closed Distribution Network also the Connecting DSO or the Connecting CDSO respectively, as early as reasonably practicable, and no later than one month before the start of the testing Availability Status with: - a) a detailed test plan; - b) an indicative Generation or Consumption Schedule if the concerned Relevant Asset is a Power Generating Module or a Demand Facility; and - c) changes to the Transmission System or Distribution Network Topology if the concerned Relevant Asset is a Relevant Grid Element. - 2.
+The Outage Planning Agent of a Relevant Asset for which the testing Availability Status is declared shall provide the Outage Coordinating TSO, and if connected to a Distribution Network or to a Closed Distribution Network also the Connecting DSO or the Connecting CDSO respectively with an update of the information required in Article 42(1) as early as reasonably practicable. - 3.
+The Outage Coordinating TSO of a Relevant Asset for which the testing Availability Status is declared shall provide the information it received pursuant to Article 42(1) and Article 42(2) to all other Outage Coordinating TSOs of its Outage Coordination Region(s) on request of these Outage Coordinating TSOs. - 4.
+In case the Relevant Asset referred to in Article 42(1) or Article 42(2) is a Relevant Grid Element which interconnects two Responsibility Areas, the Outage Coordinating TSOs operating the two concerned Responsibility Areas shall coordinate in order to agree on the information to be provided pursuant to Article 42(1) or Article 42(2).

-Article 45 Processes for handling Forced Outages
+Article 43 Processes for handling Forced Outages

-- 1. Each TSO shall establish and manage a coordination process to ensure the available or unavailable Availability Status of Relevant Assets in its Responsibility Area in case of Forced Outages and when Operational Security is endangered.
-The process shall: - a) be used only in cases where all attempts to agree to a negotiated solution have been exhausted; and
+- 1. Each Outage Coordinating TSO shall establish and manage a coordination process to ensure the available or unavailable Availability Status of Relevant Assets in its Responsibility Area in case of Forced Outages and when Operational Security is endangered.
+The process shall: - a) be used only in cases where all attempts to agree to a negotiated solution have been exhausted; and - b) ensure, to the extent possible, that the technical limits of the Relevant Assets are respected. - 2.
+In the event of a Forced Outage of a Relevant Asset, the Outage Planning Agent shall inform the Outage Coordinating TSO and, if connected to a Distribution Network or to a Closed Distribution Network, also the Connecting DSO or the Connecting CDSO respectively of this Forced Outage as soon as reasonably practicable and provide it with information on: - a) the reason for the Forced Outage; - b) the expected duration of the Forced Outage; and